Skip to content

 Any expression of dissatisfaction from a customer or potential customer, in writing or recorded electronically, that requires a response.
 Casual social-media comments without an identifiable customer are usually out of scope; structured complaints through any channel are in.

-I’m passporting in — do I report to ACPR / AMF or to my home supervisor?
+I’m passporting into France — do I report to the ACPR/AMF or my home supervisor?

-For French-customer complaints, you typically report to ACPR or AMF under the conduct framework, alongside any home-state reporting.
-Specifics depend on the activity; check the supervisor’s local guidance.
+For French-customer complaints you typically report to the ACPR or AMF under the French conduct framework, alongside any home-state reporting.
+Specifics depend on the activity and the form of establishment — check the supervisor’s local guidance.

 Are AISPs in scope of complaints reporting?

-Yes — AIS providers are obligated under PSD2 conduct rules and must operate a complaint-handling procedure.
-The structured reporting flows to ACPR.
+Yes — account information service providers are subject to PSD2 conduct rules and must operate a complaint-handling procedure.
+The structured reporting flows to the ACPR.

-DGCCRF is the consumer-protection authority across all sectors; ACPR is the prudential and conduct authority specifically for credit institutions, EMEs, EPs and insurers.
-They overlap on consumer-protection topics that touch financial services.
-Coordination runs through the Pôle commun ACPR-AMF and bilateral channels.
+The DGCCRF is the consumer-protection authority across all sectors; the ACPR is the prudential and conduct supervisor for credit institutions, EMEs, payment institutions and insurers.
+They overlap on consumer-protection topics in financial services and can each sanction independently.

-What happens if the Médiateur opinion is adverse to me?
+What happens if a mediator opinion goes against me?

 The opinion is non-binding — neither party is forced to follow it.
-But supervisory ratings and reputational outcomes track Médiateur patterns.
-Adverse opinions in volume invite ACPR / AMF dialogue.
+But supervisory ratings and reputational outcomes track mediation patterns, and repeated adverse opinions in volume invite ACPR or AMF dialogue.

 Substance is similar; channels differ.
-France’s conduct reporting runs through ACPR OneGate and AMF portals separately.
-Spain’s runs through Banco de España and CNMV.
+France’s conduct reporting runs through ACPR OneGate and AMF portals, Spain’s through Banco de España and the CNMV.
 The DCMR Spain piece covers the parallel framework.

-• Build the complaints case-management system around the structured fields the supervisor wants — category, channel, resolution time, outcome — not free text.
+• Complaints lead: build the case-management system around the structured fields the supervisor wants — category, channel, resolution time, outcome — not free text.

-• Reconcile the supervisory submission against the internal case log every cycle.
+• Compliance officer: reconcile the supervisory submission against the internal case log every cycle, and keep the evidence.

-• Track Médiateur request patterns separately — escalation volume is itself a supervisory signal.
+• COO: track mediator escalation patterns separately — escalation volume is itself a supervisory signal, and clusters of adverse opinions deserve root-cause treatment.

-• Coordinate conduct reporting with AML and prudential cycles so a single audit trail covers all three for any inspection.
+• Head of reporting: coordinate conduct reporting with the AML and prudential cycles so one audit trail covers all three at inspection.

-• Watch the PSD3 / PSR package — the conduct provisions are being refreshed and the reporting framework will be updated accordingly.
+• Everyone: watch the PSD3 / PSR package — the conduct provisions are being refreshed and the reporting framework will follow.

 Related reads.